gmlexx/kcopy/README.md

 maxTTL = 2592000 # or None.
 Total seconds of data in source cluster that will be ignored if older than this value.
 Set None if you need copy without tt

 maxRows = 10
-maxColumnsPerRow = 4000 # maxRows * maxColumnsPerRow = columns number per one batch read/insert
+maxColumnsPerRow = 4000 # maxRows * maxColumnsPerRow = columns number per one batch insert

 columnFamily = 'ColumnFamilyName'